 Signs of rheumatoid arthritis include:

-Also, x-rays can be used to help diagnose rheumatoid arthritis, but abnormalities might not show up in the first three to six months of the disease.
-In these early stages of rheumatoid arthritis, there is not one test that can confirm a diagnosis.
-Generally, the diagnosis comes after evaluating the symptoms from a physical exam, lab tests, and x-ray.
+X-rays can also be used to help diagnose rheumatoid arthritis, but abnormalities might not show up in the first three to six months of the disease.
+In these early stages of rheumatoid arthritis, there is no single test that can confirm a diagnosis.
+Generally, the diagnosis comes after evaluating the symptoms from a physical exam, lab tests, and X-ray.

 In early disease and in cases which there may be a question of diagnosis, magnetic resonance imaging (MRI) and ultrasound may be helpful in demonstrating inflammation and damage in the joints.

-Biologic response modifiers, also called biologic agents, are used in patients in whom drugs like methotrexate are not totally effective.
+Another class of DMARDs, called biologic DMARDs, are used in patients in whom drugs such as methotrexate are not totally effective.
 These therapies target specific parts of the immune system that lead to inflammation and joint damage.

-One therapy does not work for all rheumatoid arthritis patients and, over the course of their lifetime, therapies often need to be adjusted.
-In addition, coordinated care between all of the patient’s physicians along with physical therapy and occupational therapy are important components of proper rheumatoid arthritis care.
+Not all patients respond to therapy in the same manner, which is why it is important to work with your rheumatologist to determine the best course of treatment.
+Over time, therapies may need to be adjusted.
+Additionally, coordinated care among all of the patient’s physicians, physical therapy and occupational therapy are important components of proper rheumatoid arthritis care.